The Murder Game (TV series): Story

-By being given £20,000 and the Wilmington Jewel by her father Tony, Catherine plans to leave the town of Blackwater forever taking her daughter Anya with her, but Trevor Dobie heard about Catherine's plans on leaving and started to threaten her, Catherine left home and broke into Jay Wilmington's barge where she would spend the night taking the navigation dividers with her as protection.
-The following day Goldie was due to marry Jay Wilmington.
-Catherine was picked on the way to the church by Jennifer Wilmington and she saw that Catherine was wearing the priceless neckless that they thought it was missing, she called Jay to try to get it back but failed.
-Jay called Goldie and tried to get her to persuade Catherine to give her the necklace but Catherine refused.
-Meanwhile, Trevor was still pestering Catherine over Anya.
+Catherine Prior's father, Tony Wilmington, had given her £20,000 and the Wilmington Jewel, and she planned to leave the town of Blackwater forever, taking her daughter Anya with her.
+Trevor Dobie, however, heard of Catherine's plans and began threatening her.
+Catherine left home and broke into Jay Wilmington's barge, where she spent the night, taking a pair of navigational dividers with her as protection.
+The following day, Goldie was due to marry Jay Wilmington.
+Jennifer Wilmington picked Catherine up on the way to the church and saw that she was wearing the priceless necklace the family had believed missing.
+Jennifer called Jay to try to get it back, but failed; Jay then called Goldie and asked her to persuade Catherine to hand over the necklace, but Catherine refused.
+Meanwhile, Trevor continued to pester Catherine over Anya.

-Later Trevor arrived at the church to get Catherine as she practiced for the wedding to admit on camera that he is Anya's father.
-As he entered the church his phone rang and he rejected the call.
-The call was from Jay in the phone box calling Trevor to stop hassling Catherine.
-Jay was the guy in the brown checked shirt seen by witness Edward Green.
-Jay was wearing the same shirt when Sam, Nick, and Christine saw him at the morgue the day after Catherine was attacked and he said then that he hadn't changed for twenty-four hours.
-Jay had an alibi without realising it.
-Trevor demands that Catherine admit that Anya is his daughter which she does.
-However, she tells him that he's never been a proper father to her and he never will as her and Anya plan to leave Blackwater.
-When Trevor asks how she can afford to do this she tells him that Tony Wilmington is her father and he has given her the money to get away.
-Trevor has always hated the Wilmingtons because Felicity Wilmington killed his mother's baby to try to save the family name.
-He attacks Catherine who tries to defend herself with the navigational dividers she stole from Jay's barge, however Trevor manages to get them off her and use them to stab her.
-He then took the necklace hoping to use it to frame Jay or Jennifer and he's had the necklace ever since the murder.
-Why he chose to play the killers game with the investigators is unknown.
+Later, Trevor arrived at the church, where Catherine was rehearsing for the wedding, intending to make her admit on camera that he was Anya's father.
+As he entered the church, his phone rang and he rejected the call.
+The call was from Jay, phoning from a telephone box to tell Trevor to stop hassling Catherine.
+Jay was the man in the brown checked shirt seen by the witness Edward Green; he was wearing the same shirt when Sam, Nick, and Christine saw him at the morgue the day after Catherine was attacked, at which point he said he had not changed his clothes in twenty-four hours.
+Jay therefore had an alibi without realising it.
+Trevor demanded that Catherine admit Anya was his daughter, which she did.
+However, she told him that he had never been a proper father to Anya and never would be, as the two of them planned to leave Blackwater.
+When Trevor asked how she could afford to do so, she told him that Tony Wilmington was her father and had given her the money to get away.
+Trevor had always hated the Wilmingtons because Felicity Wilmington had killed his mother's baby in an attempt to save the family name.
+He attacked Catherine, who tried to defend herself with the navigational dividers she had taken from Jay's barge; Trevor wrestled them from her and used them to stab her.
+He then took the necklace, hoping to use it to frame Jay or Jennifer, and kept it from the murder onwards.
+Why he chose to play the Killer's Game with the investigators is never explained.